sonelrubin/dynamics-365-contact-center/contact-center/administer/transfer-to-agents.md

 ---
-title: Transfer conversations from customer service representatives to agents
+title: Transfer conversations from customer service representatives to bots
 description: Learn how a customer service representative can transfer a conversation back to a bot.
 author: gandhamm
 ms.author: mgandham